tsinghua-fib-lab/MSC/README.md

 ### Citing

-If you find PDN useful in your research, please consider citing the following paper:
+If you find MSC useful in your research, please consider citing the following paper: